VA Loans for Active-Duty Military MembersUpdated: March 21, 2023

 VA Loan Overview

-The VA loan offers active duty military members an incredible path to homeownership.
-Though administered by the Department of Veterans Affairs, these loans are actually originated by VA-approved lenders (e.g. banks, credit unions, and mortgage companies).
+The VA loan offers active-duty military members a path to homeownership, wherever they’re stationed in the United States or its territories.
+Though administered by the Department of Veterans Affairs, VA-approved lenders originate VA loans.
+Such lenders include banks, credit unions and mortgage companies.

 The VA guarantees a portion of each of these loans.
-This means that, if a borrower defaults, the VA will repay the lender a portion of the outstanding loan balance.
-This reduces lender risk and means they can offer borrowers the following outstanding terms:
+In other words, if a borrower defaults, the VA will repay the lender part of the outstanding loan balance.
+This reduces lender risk, so they can offer VA borrowers competitive terms:

 - No down payment required